paulHasselkuss/W210/README.md

 The site is created using [Hugo](http://gohugo.io) and [Atlas](https://github.com/indigotree/atlas).
 See below for more information.

 The theme is work in progress.
 Todos include:
-- [ ] Testing in multiple browsers, support for non-variable fonts?
+- [ ] Support for non-variable fonts?
 - [ ] Add https://instant.page
 - [ ] Add sponsor logos from `assets/img/sponsors`